Mathematics (MATH)

 MATH 103 College Algebra for Allied Health (4.0 Units)

 College level course in algebra for Allied Health majors: Functions including linear, polynomial, absolute value, rational, radical, exponential, logarithmic: definitions, evaluation, domain and range of each; Algebra of functions; Direct and inverse variation models; Graphs of functions including asymptotic behavior, intercepts, vertices; Equations including rational, linear, absolute value, polynomial, radical, exponential, logarithmic; Linear and nonlinear inequalities; Systems of equations; Complex numbers; Substantial introduction to Inverses of functions, logarithmic, and exponential functions; Applications in science and health topics.
+CSU/UC

-Prerequisite(s): MATH 90 or higher, Minimum grade C
+Prerequisite(s): MATH 90, Minimum grade C

 Lecture Hours: 72.0